ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ### Store Read

 You need to implement a `read_store` method in every Python DataPlugin.
-This method is called by DIAdem, LabVIEW or SystemLink DataFinder when it attempts to open your data file.
+This method is called by DIAdem, LabVIEW, or SystemLink DataFinder when it attempts to open your data file.
 The applications pass a set of useful parameters that can be accessed by the parameter array.

 <!-- markdownlint-disable -->
 <details>